nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2021-8-23

+10:00am Our Rivington hub has lost power.
+This affects LES and Alphabet City.
+We are working on restoring power.

 2021-8-5

 Vernon hub was down for approximately one hour due to losing power.
 Service was restored at 10:05AM.